Want to know about visual arts and cultural heritage in NSW? You’ve come to the right place.

 Our 2016 -18 Strategic Plan has been prepared in response to sector-wide consultation,

-reference to Arts NSW funding guidelines and Create in NSW (2015) priorities.
+reference to Create NSW funding guidelines and Create in NSW (2015) priorities.
 In doing so, this

 plan outlines our Values, Purpose, Methods and Outputs towards achieving targets set.